The Festival of the Arts returns in 2020 for a 5.5-week run from January 17th through February 24th.

 Below, you’ll find our favorite items.
-As always, tastes differ and there’s no guarantee that something won’t change during the Festival’s run.
-Consider it one (very important) data point in your Festival food research.
+As always, tastes differ, and there’s no guarantee that something won’t change during the Festival’s run.
+Consider these reviews one (very important) data point in your Festival food research.

 Wild Mushroom Risotto – The Masterpiece Kitchen